rubencaro/bottler/README.md

 This generates some helper scripts using project's current config information, such as target servers.
 You can run this task repeatedly to force regeneration of these scripts to reflect config changes.

 Generated scripts are located under `<project>/.bottler/scripts` (configurable via `scripts_folder`).
 It will also generate links to those scripts on a configurable folder to add them to your system PATH.
-The configuration param is `script_links_folder`.
+The configuration param is `into_path_folder`.
 Its default value is `~/local/bin`.

 Use like `mix bottler.helper_scripts`.